infernojs/inferno/README.md

 `createComponentVNode` arguments explained:

-flags: (number) is a value from [`VNodeFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this is a numerical value that tells Inferno what the VNode describes on the page.
+`flags`: (number) is a value from [`VNodeFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this is a numerical value that tells Inferno what the VNode describes on the page.

-type: (Function/Class) is the class or function prototype for Component
+`type`: (Function/Class) is the class or function prototype for Component

-props: (Object) properties passed to Component, can be anything
+`props`: (Object) properties passed to Component, can be anything

-key: (string|number) unique key within this vNodes siblings to identify it during keyed algorithm.
+`key`: (string|number) unique key within this vNodes siblings to identify it during keyed algorithm.

-ref: (Function|Object) this property is object for Functional Components defining all its lifecycle methods.
+`ref`: (Function|Object) this property is object for Functional Components defining all its lifecycle methods.
 For class Components this is function callback for ref.

 ### `createTextVNode` (package: 'inferno')